-Regarding mortgage loans granted by Bank Millennium S.A. ("Bank Millennium") in Poland in CHF until 2008, there are risks related to verdicts issued by polish courts in individual lawsuits against banks (including Bank Millennium) raised by borrowers of foreign exchange indexed ("FX-indexed") mortgage loans.
+Regarding mortgage loans granted by Bank Millennium S.A. ("Bank Millennium") in Poland in CHF until 2008, there are risks related to verdicts issued by polish courts in individual lawsuits against banks (including Bank Millennium) raised by borrowers of foreign exchange indexed ("FX-indexed") mortgage loans, as well as risks related with the possible application of a sector-wide solution, i.e. a solution applied to all contracts (Swiss Franc-denominated/indexed mortgage loans) in the Polish financial sector.
+The Polish Financial Supervisory Authority suggested a possible sector-wide solution in December 2020, which has, since then, been under consideration by Polish banks.